 Fort Wayne Taiko was established in 1997, a program of the Fort Wayne Dance Collective, and is the only taiko group in Indiana and one of the few in the Midwest.
 Taiko is a Japanese musical tradition that means “big drum”.
 Taiko’s characteristic beat is achieved through choreographed arm movements as drummers “dance” their sticks from drum to drum.

 Tea Ceremony, the ritualized preparation and presentation of matcha, a powdered green tea, is demonstrated by Shie Otani, who lived in Goshen, Indiana.
 Ms. Otani began practice of the tea ceremony in 1968, Ura Senke Style, in Kure City, Japan.
-She is currently Lecturer ran.
-This is the tea ceremony as recorded by Brian Scherschel live at the 2019 Fort Wayne Cherry Blossom Festival.
+Due to circumstances beyond our control, we offer a video of the 2019 Tea Ceremony rather than a live demonstration this year.